* This information replaces FIS 102-05 Gift, Grant and Contract Income & FIS 202 Endowment Earnings & GCG 210 Gift Funds

 3.6.6.
 Gifts to OSU for library book purchases – M3xxxx

 3.6.7.
 Gifts to OSU for scholarships and endowment earnings for scholarships – M4xxxx

 4.1.
 University Policy 03-100 Fiscal Policy Program Authority

 4.2.
-Please refer to all other fiscal rules that may be applicable, including but not limited to the following policies currently located in the OSU Fiscal Policy Manual:
+Please refer to all other policies, standards, fiscal rules and related guidelines that may be applicable, including but not limited to the following:

 4.3.
-Please check with your unit/college for unit-level procedures related to this rule.
+Please check with your supervisor for unit-level procedures related to this rule.

 4.4.
 Following are forms and other resources related to this policy:

 4.6.
 Fiscal Policy Program Frequently Asked Questions (FAQs)